Tanveer-hub570/My-Portfolio/Quiz1/README.md

 A clean and modern **Weather App** built using **React Native with Expo Go**, fetching **real-time weather data** using the **OpenWeatherMap API**.
 Enter any city and get live weather updates including temperature, condition, and weather icon.

-## 📺 Watch the Full Tutorial on YouTube
+## 📺 Watch the Full Demo on YouTube

 👉 [Watch the video here](https://youtube.com/shorts/PCViIloK--k?feature=share)
 📌 Don’t forget to **like**, **comment**, and **subscribe** if you find it helpful!